 Prior to the 1990 season, the soccer and softball teams shared was is now the present-day softball diamond.

-Linfield has served as host for the Region IV Olympic Development Program each of the last two summers.
-Top soccer players from up and down the West Coast gathered at Linfield to showcase their talent.
+Linfield annually serves as host for the Region IV Olympic Development Program during the summer months.
+Top soccer players from up and down the West Coast gather at Linfield to showcase their talent.

 Future plans call for construction of a ticket booth, concession stand and restroom building.